 Figures 1 through 6 are sample spectra from the Left detector of Mott Run 8545 - Run II, 31MHz beam repitition rate, vertically linearly polarized electrons, scattering off of a 350 nm gold foil.
 Corresponding spectra for the other three detectors are similar.
 Figure 1 shows a typical E-detector "raw", or uncut, spectra.
+The elastic target scatterings peak occurs around channel 8000.
+The channel this peak occurs at corresponds to the beam's kinetic energy, which for run $8545 = 4.917 \pm 0.013$ MeV.
 Figure 2 shows a typical dE-detector spectra.
 Figures 3 shows a typical Time-of-Flight spectra with a log-scale y-axis.
 Run 8545 was performed with a hardware timing veto wired into the FADC, and so from roughly 61 to 74 ns there appears to be no data.
-Without this veto, a second peak corresponding to scatterings from the dump would be present.
+Without this veto, a second peak corresponding to scatterings from the dump would be present, and in Figure 1, the energy spectra background signal - channel < 6000 - would be greater.
 The peak around 54 ns is scatterings from the target foil.
 Figure 4 shows "raw" energy spectra vs ToF, Figure 5 dE vs ToF, and Figure 6 E vs dE.